Cory Collins sent us this query via facebook:

-Cory is referring to a news story in Monday’s Springfield News-Leader about the airport’s plan to redevelop land for the construction of eight general aviation (GA) hangers.
-We currently have a shortage of GA hangers and plan to spend about $5.6 million to make land development ready for new hanger construction.
+Cory is referring to a news story in Monday’s Springfield News-Leader about the airport’s plan to redevelop land for the construction of eight general aviation (GA) hangars.
+We currently have a shortage of GA hangars and plan to spend about $5.6 million to make land development ready for new hangar construction.

 Cory …. please take a look at the image below: